46 Comments

 Civil Wedding in Peru

-Be aware that at least one partner has to be Peruvian or a legal resident of Peru.
+• at least one partner is Peruvian or a legal resident of Peru.

-Additionally, most municipalities and notaries request that at least one partner lives in the municipality, where the wedding takes place, or in the jurisdiction of the notary.
+• additionally, most municipalities and notaries require that at least one partner lives in the district where the wedding takes place or within the notary’s jurisdiction.

-Furthermore, to this day, the Peruvian Constitution defines marriage as a stable union between a man and a woman.
-Same-sex marriages or civil unions are not possible in Peru.
+It’s also important to know that, under current Peruvian law, marriage is defined as a union between a man and a woman.
+Same-sex marriages and civil unions are not legally available in Peru at this time.

 Getting married in the registry office of a municipality